 The timing of a BAC test can affect the accuracy of the results.
-A blood alcohol test is only accurate within six to 12 hours after your last alcoholic drink.
+A blood alcohol test is only accurate within six to 12 hours after your last alcohol-containing drink.
 If you have questions or concerns about your results, talk to your healthcare provider and/or a lawyer, depending on your situation.

 For most states in the United States, the alcohol limit to legally drive a vehicle for drivers aged 21 or older is currently 0.08% BAC.
 Utah’s legal limit is lower, at 0.05% BAC.
 Like all laws, these legal limits can change.